qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 Field domains are rules that define acceptable values for a field in a database table.
-This is applicable when working with data sources that support field domains, such as GeoPackage and OpenfileGDB.
+This is applicable when working with data sources that support field domains, such as GeoPackage and ESRI File Geodatabase.
 The following options are available:

 * :guilabel:`New Range Domain...`: create a new range domain to restrict field values